gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ---
-title: Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations
+title: Bootstrapping GemFire with the Spring Container Using Annotations
 ---

 <!--